-Choreographic and Rehearsal Director on 'Counting Sheep: Staging A Revolution' at the VAULT Festival (London) 2019.
+Choreographic and Rehearsal Director of the highly acclaimed 'Counting Sheep: Staging A Revolution' at the VAULT Festival, London, 2019.

-Movement Director on 'Trustees' a Malthouse Theatre and Melbourne International Arts Festival production and directed by Natalia Kaliada and Nicolai Khalezin (Belarus Free Theatre).
+Movement Director on 'Trustees' a Malthouse Theatre and Melbourne International Arts Festival production.
+Directed by Natalia Kaliada and Nicolai Khalezin (Belarus Free Theatre).

-Choreographic, movement and rehearsal director with Belarus Free Theatre, collaborating and working on international touring productions: ‘Burning Doors', (winner 2016 ‘Best Ensemble’ Off West End Awards and listed in the New York Times 'Best Theatre of 2017'), ‘Trash Cuisine’, (winner 2013 Impacto Totale Award), ‘Red Forest’, (including undertaking research in Bangladesh, India, Nigeria and Australia on the impacts of man-made and environmental disaster on vulnerable communities) and a Young Vic parallel production.
+Choreographic, movement and rehearsal director with Belarus Free Theatre, collaborating and working on international touring productions: ‘Burning Doors' (winner 2016 ‘Best Ensemble’ Off West End Awards and listed in the New York Times 'Best Theatre of 2017'), ‘Trash Cuisine’ (winner 2013 Impacto Totale Award) and ‘Red Forest’ (including undertaking research in Bangladesh, India, Nigeria and Australia on the impacts of man-made and environmental disaster on vulnerable communities).

-Bridget's work reaches a breadth of audiences internationally at festivals, in galleries & museums, in public spaces, at major events and in venues including: 'Because Of Gravity' for The Future a partnership between Rambert and The Lowry, 'The Body Of Us' a major new project developing performance and engagement activity presented at festivals in the UK (Dance: Sampled) and Australia, several projects as a collaborating co-founder, choreographer & performer with new music and dance collective Out of the Blue Productions including projects in partnership with BBC Philharmonic and eu-art-network as well as works/projects in Manchester Day, Rugby League Magic Weekend, Manchester International Women's Festival, moves - International Festival Of Movement On Screen, Liverpool Biennal, Illuminating York, Supercell Festival Of Contemporary Dance and many more
+Bridget's work reaches a breadth of audiences internationally at festivals, in galleries & museums, in public spaces, at major events and in venues including: a Be SpectACTive!
+EU residency project commission engaging asylum seekers, Roma youth and artists, people 'erased during Slovenia's independence, emigrant workers activists and Romanian youth, 'Because Of Gravity' for The Future (a partnership between Rambert and The Lowry), 'The Body Of Us' presented at festivals in the UK (Dance: Sampled) and Australia, several projects as a collaborating co-founder, choreographer & performer with new music and dance collective Out of the Blue Productions including projects in partnership with BBC Philharmonic and eu-art-network as well as works/projects in Manchester Day, Rugby League Magic Weekend (choreographer of large scale community work as an associate artist of Company Chameleon), Manchester International Women's Festival, moves - International Festival Of Movement On Screen, The Lowry Digit Fest, Liverpool Biennial, Illuminating York, Supercell Festival Of Contemporary Dance and many more.

-As a performer working with other artists Bridget has: worked on Cheryl Stock’s international, intercultural and interdisciplinary project ‘Accented Body’ (presented 2006 Brisbane International Festival), been a company dancer with Australia's premier company making work for children and young people as audience Buzz Dance Theatre performing works by Paige Gordon, Carol Wellman Kelly and Felicity Bott, performed the role of 'Weird Woman' as part of touring cast of imitating the dog's 'Hotel Methuselah' to Cena Brasil Internacional, Rio de Janeiro, as well as research projects and performance works by Rosetta Cook, Joseph Lau (including the 2010 TURN Prize-winning work 'Abandoned Things'), Xanthe Beesley, Tarcisio Teatini-Climaco and Louise Deleur.
+As a performer Bridget has: worked on Cheryl Stock’s international, intercultural and interdisciplinary project ‘Accented Body’ (2006 Brisbane International Festival), been a company dancer with Australia's premier company making work for children and young people as audience Buzz Dance Theatre performing works by Paige Gordon, Carol Wellman Kelly and Felicity Bott, performed the role of 'Weird Woman' as part of touring cast of imitating the dog's 'Hotel Methuselah' to Cena Brasil Internacional, as well as research projects and performance works by Rosetta Cook, Joseph Lau (including the 2010 TURN Prize-winning work 'Abandoned Things'), Xanthe Beesley, Tarcisio Teatini-Climaco and Louise Deleur.

 As a respected facilitator & teaching artist Bridget has worked in many community, education and professional contexts.
 Guest and regular delivery and facilitation engagements have included amongst others with:

-> companies - Expressions Dance Company, Bangarra Dance Theatre, Dance North & Ludus Dance Company.
+> companies - Expressions Dance Company, Bangarra Dance Theatre, Dance North and Ludus Dance Company.

-higher education training institutes - The Aboriginal Centre for the Performing Arts, University of Roehampton, University of Central Lancashire, University of Salford & Queensland University of Technology.
+higher education training institutes - The Aboriginal Centre for the Performing Arts, University of Roehampton, University of Central Lancashire, University of Salford and Queensland University of Technology.

-> youth vocational Centre for Advanced Training programmes (CAT) at/for- The Lowry, National Centre for Circus Arts, The Place & Yuva Gati (South Asian CAT).
+> Centre for Advanced Training programmes (CAT) at/for- The Lowry, National Centre for Circus Arts, The Place and Yuva Gati (South Asian CAT).

-> community & youth projects - STRIDE a Greater Manchester young Men’s Dance project (Dance Manchester & Company Chameleon), UDance North West Youth Dance Festival, Powerkids (Brisbane Powerhouse), The Out Of the Box Festival, Rio Rhythmics 'Rio Jam' & Dance Manchester's sessions for home educated children.
+> community & youth projects - STRIDE a Greater Manchester young Men’s Dance project (Dance Manchester & Company Chameleon), UDance (North West Youth Dance Festival), Powerkids (Brisbane Powerhouse), The Out Of the Box Festival, Rio Rhythmics 'Rio Jam' and Dance Manchester's sessions for home educated children.

-> adult and professional training organisations / activities - Expressions Dance Company, MAD Dance House, Rio Rhythmics Latin Dance Academy & The Place Summerhouse.
+> adult and professional training organisations / activities - Expressions Dance Company, MAD Dance House, Rio Rhythmics Latin Dance Academy and The Place Summerhouse.

 WORKING WITH BRIDGET